 Health Benefits of Pumpkin

-“Pumpkins are a great source of Vitamin E, Vitamin B6, Vitamin C, and Thiamin,” Chef Anthony says.
+“Pumpkins are a great source of Vitamin E, Vitamin B6, Vitamin C, and Thiamin,” Chef Vincenzo says.
 “They’re also rich in minerals like iron and potassium because they grow in the ground, allowing them to absorb minerals from the earth.”

 In fact, each part of the pumpkin, from its golden-yellow flesh to its seeds, has nutritional value.
 Pumpkin seeds – which can easily be roasted in the oven for snacking – are filled with protein and are a great source of omega-3 fatty acids.
 The soft, naturally sweet inner flesh of the pumpkin is rich in not only vitamins and minerals but also antioxidants and dietary fiber.